samuel-book/samuel_shap_paper_1/introduction/odds_prob.md

 | 0.25 (25%) | 0.333      | 4    | 54.6               | 18.2      | 0.9479 (94.8%) |
 | 0.25 (25%) | 0.333      | 5    | 148                | 49.5      | 0.9802 (98.0%) |

+So, for example, a Shap value of 0.5 for one particular feature tells us that that particular feature in that patient shifts our expected probability of that patient receiving thrombolysis from 25% to 36%.
+A Shap value of 5 for the same feature would shift the probability of that patient receiving thrombolysis up to 98%.

 ### Positive Shap values

 If we have a negative Shap value then odds are reduced (a Shap of -1 will lead to the odds being divided by 2.72, which is the same as multiplying by 1/2.72, which is 0.3679):